llvm/circt/docs/Dialects/Comb/RationaleComb.md

 TODO: describe why we have divu/divs but not addu/adds, and not sint vs uint.

+### Selectable truth-table

+To keep the interpretation of comb operators local to the dialect, each operation where it matters has an optional flag to indicate what semantics it needs to preserve.
+All operations are defined in the expected way for 2-state (binary) logic.
+However, comb is used for operations which have extended truth table for non-2-state logic for various target languages.
+To accommodate this, operations can opt into known extended truth tables so that any transformation will preserve semantics with respect to the extended truth table.

+Initially, operations support 2-state or the union of 4-state (verilog) and 9-state (VHDL) behavior.
+2-state is specified with the "bin" flag on operations.
+In the future, explicit flags for "4state" and "9state" might be added.

+This is done so as to not make the operations in comb type-dependent.
+This is a tradeoff in that comb operations are either 2-state or the union of common backend language weirdness.
+This could be refined in the future.

 ### No implicit extensions of operands

 Verilog and many other HDL's allow operators like `+` to work with